 Dry mouth has many causes ranging from health conditions like diabetes and autoimmune diseases to the side effects of snoring or an increased exercise or running routine.
-Dry mouth may not sound like a big deal, but the purpose of saliva is to help protect your teeth from bacteria and remineralize your enamel so if you’re experiencing dry mouth symptoms regularly it may mean that your body is having a hard time fighting cavities on its own and it’s a good idea to ask your dentist for ways that you can help your mouth stay balanced and healthy.
+Dry mouth may not sound like a big deal, but the purpose of saliva is to help protect your teeth from bacteria and remineralize your enamel so if you’re experiencing dry mouth symptoms regularly it may mean that your body is having a hard time-fighting cavity on its own and it’s a good idea to ask your dentist for ways that you can help your mouth stay balanced and healthy.

 Broken or Missing Tooth or Filling

 If you experience trauma or notice that a tooth is jagged or cracked it’s important to call your dentist as soon as possible.
 It’s also important if you notice a filling or crown is missing.
-All of these situations can expose the inner pulp or root of your tooth to bacteria and infection or result in death of the tooth if not treated urgently.
+All of these situations can expose the inner pulp or root of your tooth to bacteria and infection or result in the death of the tooth if not treated urgently.

-If a tooth is knocked out or falls out, it is also important to call your dentist as soon as possible not only to treat it to prevent further problems, but also because there is a chance that the tooth may be rooted back in place and saved before it dies if it is treated urgently.
+If a tooth is knocked out or falls out, it is also important to call your dentist as soon as possible not only to treat it to prevent further problems but also because there is a chance that the tooth may be rooted back in place and saved before it dies if it is treated urgently.